 The outsiders below – onion, shallot, garlic – are completely optional.
 To get a quick fix of sautéed spinach, just dump the bag in the pan and let it cook itself.
 Don’t forget the butter and salt!

-- 1 bag fresh baby spinach
+- 1 bag fresh or frozen baby spinach

 - 1 shallot, minced